How leisure facilities can save energy without affecting the customer experience

 GP surgeries are in a grey area.
 They aren’t commercial in the same way as a shop or an office, but neither are they treated the same as households.
 The rules say that if at least 60% of the energy is for “residential” or “non-business” use, then the lower 5% VAT rate applies.

-That covers places like care homes, hospices, and crucially, many GP practices.
-A waiting room with heating, lighting and hot water for patients counts towards that residential use.
+That covers places like care homes, hospices, and crucially, some GP practices.
+A waiting room with heating, lighting and hot water for patients could count towards that residential use.

 The problem is that suppliers don’t automatically apply the reduced rate.
 Unless a surgery formally declares that it qualifies, the supplier will default to 20%.